This step-by-step tutorial (with screenshots) will show you how to implement browser push notifications for your React powered website.

 Clear and seamless communication is essential for delivering quality products or services.
-On average, users spend forty-five seconds on your website before deciding if they should leave or stay longer.
+On average, users spend less than fifteen seconds on your website before deciding if they should leave or stay longer.
 So, even the smallest issue can be a deciding factor on whether or not you retain your customers and visitors.
 It's essential to find a way to communicate with your users while they are actively on your website and after they leave.
 This can be achieved using browser notifications.

 Notifications sent when a user is using your app usually happen in-app and don't require the user's permission.
 However, you'll have to obtain user permission to enable push notifications that will be sent to them instantly, even when they are not actively using your website or app.
 Your website will request permission from a user when they visit for the first time.
 It's good practice to always inform users about how you'll use their permission, which allows them to better consider the implications of your permission request.